 The police need a court order to use listening devices, and while they can order a cavity search, the actual search has to be done by a doctor.

 The police may have the power to search you in other situations—see police searches without a warrant.

 Get legal advice if you’re going to court for a drug-related offence.
-If you’re charged with a minor drug offence, you may be eligible for court diversion.

 You may be able to get help from a duty lawyer on the day you go to court.